-Buttigieg fires back at Sanders over wealthy donor criticism: Campaign is 'not defined by who we reject'
+Buttigieg comes out swinging at Sanders, Biden after being targeted following Iowa victory

 BUTTIGIEG RISING: CANDIDATE HOPES TO GO TWO FOR TWO

-“We are building the movement that is going to defeat Donald Trump," Buttigieg told "Fox News Sunday," adding, "I want everybody to help out.”

-During Friday night's Democratic debate, Sanders took a shot at Buttigieg over his financial backing.
+Buttigieg later continued his war of words with Sanders, who took a shot at Buttigieg over his financial backing during Friday night's Democratic debate.

 "Unlike some of the folks up here, don’t have 40 billionaires, Pete, contributing to my campaign, coming from the pharmaceutical [industry], Wall Street and all the big-money interests," Sanders said.

+Buttigieg responded Sunday by looking at his ultimate goal: winning the general election.

+“We are building the movement that is going to defeat Donald Trump," Buttigieg said.
+"I want everybody to help out.”

-Buttigieg said Sunday that it does not matter to him how wealthy a supporter is if they are willing to help his campaign and be a part of his mission.
-The former mayor of South Bend said his campaign has received 2 million contributions, with the average being "under 40 bucks."
+The former mayor said it does not matter to him how wealthy a supporter is if they are willing to help his campaign and be a part of his mission.
+Buttigieg said his campaign has received 2 million contributions, with the average being "under 40 bucks."

+BUTTIGIEG, SANDERS SUPPORTERS TRADE JEERS -- AND CHEERS -- 3 DAYS BEFORE NEW HAMPSHIRE PRIMARY

 Buttigieg said rather than dividing the Democratic base, he is looking to unite people behind him.